Consulting Services -Tailored Solutions

 Recommendations on appropriate research methods

-Providing tailored solutions for your health research needs includes helping you choose the right methodology to collect data which should not be a do-it yourself activity unless you have the expertise.
-Tell us what you need to measure and we can either advise you or carry out the work for you, so you get the right information you need within the compressed timelines often demanded by the client.
+Providing tailored solutions for your health research needs includes helping you choose the right methodology to collect reliable and valid data.
+Tell us what you need to measure and we can advise you or carry out the work for you.
+This ensures you get the information you need within the compressed timelines often demanded by the client.

-We have used focus groups including patients, carers and front-line staff to capture perceptions, opinions, beliefs and attitudes towards service delivery, experiences of their condition and treatment and COA evaluation.
+We use focus groups with patients, carers and front-line staff to capture perceptions, opinions, beliefs and attitudes towards service delivery etc. We also explore patient experiences of their condition and treatment as well as clinical outcome assessment (COA) evaluation.
 See our case studies.

-Typically, we normally recruit between 8-10 people by location.
-Groups are guided by a research moderator who often uses a topic guide to control the discussion as well as other qualitative techniques to help solicit responses from participants.
+Normally, we recruit between 8-10 people.
+Groups are guided by a moderator using a topic guide other qualitative techniques to solicit participants’ responses.

-We have carried out in-depth interviews with patients, carers, clinical, administrative, managers, frontline NHS staff and consultants for purposes including, factors contributing to ineffective health outcomes, patient experience and COA concept elicitation.
+We have carried out in-depth interviews with patients, carers, clinical, administrative, managers and frontline staff across a range of projects.
+These have included, factors contributing to ineffective health outcomes, patient experience and COA concept elicitation.
 See our case studies.
-We also use projective techniques and the laddering technique where a seemingly simple response to a question is pushed by the interviewer in order to find subconscious motives behind the response.
-Laddering is particularly useful for understanding patient behaviour and perceived outcomes.
+In addition we also use projective techniques and the laddering technique to find subconscious motives behind responses.

-We also utilise a mixed methods approach (using a combination of research methodologies) that allow us to identify insights from the analysis of different data sets in parallel such as in-depth interviews, focus groups, diaries and cognitive debriefing alongside quantitative data such as surveys.
-We apply a proven ten-stage framework to apply a holistic analysis that provides you with a rounded view of what the qualitative and quantitative research evidence is saying.
+Utilising a mixed methods approach allows us to identify insights from the analysis of different data sets in parallel.
+These include, in-depth interviews, focus groups, diaries and cognitive debriefing alongside quantitative data such as surveys.
+Using a proven ten-stage framework, we carry out a holistic analysis that provides you with a rounded view of what all the research evidence is saying.

 Clinical trial exit interviews

-Exit interviews can provide a rich source of information about the individual’s experience and evaluation of the medication, treatment, side-effects, functioning etc. The data collected is normally qualitative carried out at various time points as well as at the end of the treatment phase.
+Exit interviews can provide a rich source of information about the individual’s experience and evaluation of the medication, treatment, side-effects, functioning etc. The data collected is normally qualitative carried out at various time points and at the end of the trial.
 When we have combination of data type we apply our ten-stage framework described above to carry out the analysis.
 Sample size is usually around 30 patients to increase the likelihood of identifying themes.

 Cognitive interviewing (Cognitive debriefing)

-Carrying out cognitive interviews is now an established approach in questionnaire design, clinical outcome assessment (COA) development and cross-cultural adaptation.
-However, selecting the most appropriate method requires an understanding of the benefits, costs and the context as to which model will be most useful as well as the critical issues in the analysis of cognitive interviews.
+Carrying out cognitive interviews is now an established approach in questionnaire design, clinical outcome assessment (COA) development.
+However, selecting the most appropriate method requires an understanding of the benefits, costs and the context as to which model will be most useful.
 See our blog post.

-At Health Outcomes Insights we select the most appropriate method based on an assessment of the investigation’s requirements and the attributes of each model and analytical approach that ensures you get the most informative information.
+We select the most appropriate method based on an assessment of the investigation’s requirements and the attributes of each model and analytical approach.
+This ensures you get the most informative information.

 Our workshops are a creative form of collaborative creativity.’
 It’s a rich mix drawing on a combination of knowledge, and group decision-making.
 It’s the process of involving the client/customer/patient in the creation of meaning and value.
-We have applied this technique in COA development as it brings patients and key stakeholders (e.g. researchers, clinicians, pharmaceutical advisors) together and who are tasked to collaboratively generate ideas, concepts through a range of stimulating activities.
+We have applied this technique to COA development because it brings patients and key stakeholders together and who are tasked to collaboratively generate ideas and concepts.

 We help you create more effective and realistic market forecasts